Welcome to PayPal!

 You can agree with a seller who accepts PayPal to use PayPal as the payment method for future purchases with that seller.
 This agreement is between you and the seller and allows you to pay the seller on a one-time, regular or sporadic basis.
 Examples of automatic payments that can be arranged by you either with a seller or with PayPal include those that PayPal calls a “billing agreement,” "subscription," "recurring payment,” “reference transaction,” "preauthorized transfer" or "preapproved payment."

-When you buy something from a seller online using PayPal and the transaction is ultimately refunded, the money will typically be refunded to the original payment method you used for the transaction if you used a credit card, debit card or PayPal balance.
-If you used a bank account as the payment method for the transaction, we will refund the money to your bank account, or to your PayPal balance if we cannot refund it to your bank account.
-For purchases you make in a seller’s store location that you paid for using your PayPal account and the transaction is ultimately refunded, the money will be refunded to your PayPal balance.
+When you buy something from a seller online using PayPal and the transaction is ultimately refunded, the money will typically be refunded to the original payment method you used for the transaction if you used a credit card, debit card or, in case you have a Balance Business Account, to your balance.
+Please find below the refund deadlines applicable to each payment instrument:

 If a currency conversion was performed for your transaction and a refund is issued: